-Robin Bowers had never been to Fillmore and due to the weekend of limited train service south of Santa Ana, we decided we would go since it was Fillmore Railfest and they would be running their steam engine.
-I bought tickets online, to be picked up at cill call at the Fillmore station, and we were all set for the Sunday 10:00 steam train ride behind Fillmore and Western 2-8-0 14, originally Duluth & Northeastern 2-8-0 14.
-Robin picked me up at 7:00 AM and we drove to Fillmore, parking in the Fillmore City Hall lot and started to look around.
+Robin Bowers had never been to Fillmore and due to the weekend of limited train service south of Santa Ana, we decided to go since it was Fillmore Railfest and their steam engine would be running.
+I bought tickets online, to be picked up at will call at the Fillmore station and we were all set for the Sunday 10:00 train behind Fillmore and Western 2-8-0 14.
+Robin picked me up at 7:00 AM and we drove to Fillmore, parking in the City Hall lot and started to explore.

 Fillmore and Western Railway HistoryThe Fillmore and Western Railway is a railroad owned by the Fillmore and Western Railway Company.
 The company operates on track owned by the Ventura County Transportation Commission.
 The majority of F&W rolling stock was acquired from three major studios: 20th Century Fox, Paramount, Warner Bros and MGM.
 The rolling stock and right-of-way are frequently used for the filming of television series, motion pictures and commercials and as a locale for private and commercial still photography.
 Visitors to Fillmore often see filming activity as well as sets and support equipment at the company's rail yard and along the tracks between Santa Paula and Piru.